oplS17projects/Simple-Gomoku/README.md

 We will have a 2-D Gomoku game by the end of this project.
 The demo would show that users can play the game in two modes.

 Our program will be interactive.
-Player can set pieces on the board, depending on the gaming mode, it could be two players interacts with each other or one player interact with an AI.
+Player can set pieces on the board, depending on the gaming mode, it could be two players interact with each other or one player interacts with an AI.

 ### Evaluation of Results

-The game should be able to allow correct interactions (placing pieces by clicking on the board), precisely evaluates win or lose and give correct prompts.
+The game should be able to allow correct interactions (placing pieces by clicking on the board), precisely evaluates win or lose and gives correct prompts.

 **PvP mode**